pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 Now imagine, what if you could use your JavaScript knowledge to write back-end or server-side logic?
 This is where the role of Node.js comes in.

 ## What is Node.js?
-Node.js is a framework for writing server-side JavaScript applications.
+Node.js is a runtime environment for writing server-side JavaScript applications.
 Node.js is open-source and completely free, it's used by thousands of developers around the world.
 Node is often used to build back-end services that communicate with client-side applications.

 Every browser has their own JavaScript engine that converts JavaScript into code that a computer can understand.
 For example, Microsoft Edge uses Chakra, Firefox uses SpiderMonkey, and Chrome uses V8.